Update on CSE Efforts to Address Recommendations

 CSE has accepted and implemented, or is working to address, 95 percent (166) of the 175 recommendations made since 1997, including the five recommendations in reports to the Minister this year.
 Commissioners track how CSE addresses recommendations and responds to negative findings as well as areas for follow-up identified in reviews.
 The Commissioner is monitoring 10 recommendations that CSE is working to address – five outstanding recommendations from previous years and five from this year.

-Commissioners monitor how CSE addresses recommendations and responds to negative findings as well as areas for follow-up identified in past reviews.
-This past year, CSE advised my office that work had been completed in response to six past recommendations.
+This past year, CSE advised the office that work had been completed in response to five past recommendations.

 - Date modified: